Pennsylvania Department of Health

 Name: MAIN BUILDING 01 - Component: 01 - Tag: 0511

-Based on observation and interview, it was determined the facility failed to comply with NFPA 70, National Electric Code, Section 110.26(A)(1) and 210.8(B)5 for electrical wiring and equipment, affecting three of three levels in the component.
+Based on observation and interview, it was determined the facility failed to comply with NFPA 70, National Electric Code, for electrical wiring and equipment, affecting two of three levels.

 Findings include: